Halal meat and other halal food items are becoming more common in the West, yet most Westerners remain oblivious or misinformed about their nature.

 • The slaughterer must proclaim, "Bismillah, Allahu Akbar!"

-• The animal's throat must be sliced through, severing its carotid arteries and jugular veins.
+• The animal's throat must be sliced through, severing its carotid arteries and jugular

 • All of the flowing blood must be allowed drain from the animal.